 The Third and Fourth Weeks of the Semester (up through the Census Date)

-During the third and fourth weeks of the semester, students may add a course if they have obtained a permission number from the instructor.
+From two weeks after semester instruction begins and up through the Census Date, students may add a course if they have obtained a permission number from the instructor.
 The department may provide permission numbers to students after faculty members communicate their approval to the department.
 Faculty members are not obligated to give students permission to add a course after the tenth day of instruction.
 No adds are permitted after

 the census date.